marconetto/azadventures/chapter12/README.md

 #### Updating and uploading a CycleCloud cluster template

-We modified $NEW_TEMPLATE in three places:
+We modified $NEW_TEMPLATE in three places.

 We first changed the cluster template name from `Slurm` to `SlurmEESSI`: